RSIP-NJUPT/FDNet/README.md

 # FDNet
-This an official Pytorch implementation of our paper ["Hyperspectral and LiDAR Classification via Frequency Domain-based Network"]().The specific details of the framework are as follows.
+This an official Pytorch implementation of our paper ["Hyperspectral and LiDAR Classification via Frequency Domain-based Network"](https://ieeexplore.ieee.org/document/10614647).
+The specific details of the framework are as follows.
 ![FDNet](./figure/FDNet.png)
 ****
 # Datasets